Longview pollen forecast - today, tomorrow and the week ahead

 Is pollen expected to decrease in Longview this week?

-According to the five-day outlook, grass pollen levels will increase later in the week.
+According to the five-day outlook, grass pollen levels are expected to gradually decrease, while ambrosia pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Longview?